Harshaan-Chugh/FileManagerApp/README.md

 - **Delete File**: Delete a specified file from the directory.
 - **Delete Duplicates**: Delete duplicate files based on their content.
 - **Keyword Search**: Search for files containing a specified keyword.
 - **Display Top 10 Words**: Rapidly computes and displays the top 10 frequently appearing words in a specified file using a multithreaded approach.
+Allows user to select thread count.

 ## Prerequisites